VChristiaens/special/docs/_build/html/_sources/features.rst.txt

 What makes it `special`?
 ------------------------

-The ``special`` package provides a number of tools for the analysis of spectra from any (sub)stellar object, whichever the observational method used to obtain the spectrum (direct imaging or not) and the format of the spectra (multi-band photometry, low-resolution or medium-resolution spectrum, or a combination thereof).
+The ``special`` package provides a number of tools for the analysis of spectra from any (sub)stellar object, regardless of the observational method used to obtain the spectra (direct imaging or not) and the format of the spectra (multi-band photometry, low-resolution or medium-resolution spectrum, or a combination thereof).
 That being said, the main routines in the package (e.g. Bayesian retrieval of model parameters though MCMC or nested samplers, or best-fit template search) can also be applied to the spectrum of any object, provided a relevant grid of models or library of templates for the fit.

 The main available features of the package are listed below: